frisch-raphael/PowerSploit/README.md

+Forked to add a few features to PowerView.ps1 that I commonly perform manually

 ## This project is no longer supported

 ### PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment.
 PowerSploit is comprised of the following modules and scripts: